Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 =LEFT(A2,FIND(" ",A2)-1)

-Now we use this position number to extract all the characters which are to the left of it, using the LEFT function.
+Now we use this position number to extract all the characters to its left using the LEFT function.

 Similarly, if you only want the last name, you can use the following formula: